aptech/docs/docs/CR-ols.rst

     call ols(0,y,x);
     output off;

-In this example, the output from :func:`ols` is put into a file called *ols.out* as well as being printed to the window.
+In this example, the output from :func:`ols` is put into a file called :file:`ols.out` as well as being printed to the window.
 This example will compute a least squares regression of *y* on *x*.
 The return values are discarded by using a `call` statement.